iSkore/planetStats/notes/notes.md

 		- Orbit sweeps same area in equal time
 	- **$3^{rd}$ Law**
 		- $\ p^2 = a^3 $
-		- The orbital period (in years) squared is proportiant (~) to the distance in AU's cubed
+		- The orbital period (in years) squared is proportionate (~) to the distance in AU's cubed

 - ### Acceleration of Gravity
 	- All falling objects accelerate at the same rate (not counting friction of air resistance